 Line an 8-inch square pan with parchment paper that hangs over the sides.
 This is so the barfi doesn't stick to the pan.
 Brush it with a bit of melted ghee or butter for easy removal.

 As soon as the barfi is removed from heat, pour the batter into the pan.
-Spread it as evenly as possible to all four corners, pressing it down with the spatula until it's level.
+Spread it as evenly as possible to all four corners, pressing it down with the spatula until it's level and smooth.

 Once it has chilled, lift the barfi out of the pan using the parchment paper.
 Gently apply the silver foil in patches all over.
 Cut the barfi into 16 equal sized square pieces and it's ready to serve!